xleonzhao/ccnp-encor/16-overlay.md

 * protocol: 50
 * _payload_ is the portion of the original packet that is encapsulated within the IPsec headers
-* support confidentiality and NAT traversal
+* support confidentiality, authentication and NAT traversal

 #### Two modes of transport

+* _Transport mode_: Encrypts and authenticates only the packet payload.
+This mode does not provide overlay functions and routes based on the original IP headers.
 * _Tunnel mode_: Encrypts the entire original packet and adds a new set of IPsec headers.
 These new headers are used to route the packet and also provide overlay functions.
-* _Transport mode_: Encrypts and authenticates only the packet payload.
-This mode does not provide overlay functions and routes based on the original IP headers.

 ![](img/2024-11-06-11-53-10.png)